Saturday, February 25, 2006

 John Latter

-Model of an Internal Evolutionary Mechanism:
+--Model of an Internal Evolutionary Mechanism:

 http://members.aol.com/jorolat/index.html